Vhils at the MUCA Collection Munich

 Who is Vhils?

-Vhils in the "25 Years" exhibition at MUCA Munich
+Vhils at MUCA Munich

-At MUCA, Vhils' anniversary exhibition (06.10.2022 - 10.09.2023) featured "Dwindle Series #03″of 2019 (pictured above), an artwork etched into a metal plate, and Acumen Series#02, an advertising poster processed using one of Vhils' special ablation techniques.
+The anniversary exhibition (06/10/2022 - 10/09/2023) featured Vhils' "Dwindle Series #03″ from 2019 (see image above), an artwork etched into a metal plate, and Acumen Series#02, an advertising poster processed using one of Vhils' special ablation techniques.

 How does Vhils work?